 The Hunterdon County Traffic and Emergency Net is held on this repeater every Thursday evening at 20:00.
 This is a fairly relaxed net, mostly designed to provide an introduction to a controlled net environment, and to provide listeners with the Newsline weekend amateur radio news broadcast.
 Please feel free to join the net and meet the Cherryville gang.

 2 meters ~ 147.015

-Cherryville also maintains a "backup" 2 meter repeater on 147.015 (+600 kHz, PL 151.4 Hz) also carrying the callsign of WB2NQV/R, which is underwritten by the Hunterdon County Office of Emergency Management.
-This is a single receive and transmit site repeater (located at "Mt.
-Kipp" in Glen Gardner, NJ) and provides slightly more limited coverage, though it is solid in all of Hunterdon County, most of Warren and Somerset counties, and partial coverage for bordering counties and Eastern Pennsylvania.
-Autopatch is available to members.
+This is a single receive and transmit site repeater located at "Mt.
+Kipp" in Glen Gardner, NJ and provides coverage in all of Hunterdon County, most of Warren and Somerset counties and partial coverage for bordering counties and Eastern Pennsylvania.

 S-COM controller and provides excellent coverage for Hunterdon and the surrounding counties in NJ and Pa.
 Autopatch is available to members.

 444.850 (+5 MHz, PL 141.3 Hz) - located at Cherryville, the call sign W2CRA.
 This machine is a GE Master II repeater with an S-Com 7K controller.

 446.475 (-5 MHz, PL 141.3 Hz but is usually open), call sign W2CRA, and located at Mt.
 Kipp.
 This machine is a GE Master II repeater with an S-Com 7K controller and is linked to the 224.12 repeater.

 Page last updated: 9/9/2017